Confessions Part II: Lyrical interpretation

 Usher held few listening parties for the album prior to its release.
 Shortly after, people came up with different interpretations of "Confessions Part II", among other personal songs in the album.
-In 2003, Usher's two-year relationship with TLC's Chilli was going to "flame-out", which partly contributed to the concept of "Burn".
+In 2006, Jermaine Dupri told MTV that, at the time of the song's recording, Usher's two-year relationship with TLC's Chilli was going to "flame-out", which partly contributed to the concept of "Burn".
 They finally broke up early in 2004 because of "irreconcilable differences and because the two found it almost impossible to make compromises" which partly triggered public speculation that some of the songs in the album are in reference to his personal struggle.
 They referred to the song speaking about Usher's "infidelity" to Chilli.

 Alongside the "cheating" rumors, the public inferred from the lyrics that Usher had impregnated a mistress in real life.
 Usher, however, emphasized that he was not in a relationship or "got another girl pregnant" and he was singing a "character".
 The similarity of situations he faced before and experiences of his friends collectively inspired him to write the song.
 In the middle of rumors, Dupri admitted that the stories behind the songs in the album are his.
 He stated, "me cheating on my steady girlfriend, having a baby with that other woman and having to confess to everything that happened to my main girl."
 Behind rumors, Usher refuted in an interview with MTV News:

 People assume things, because as I said, I pull from my personal experiences to make my music ...
 I never experienced [fathering a child outside of a relationship] firsthand, but it's something I wanted to talk about ... and it's something that has happened to me in the past ...
 As I said, I have a few deep, dark ones that I've kept stowed away in a closet for a minute ...
 That's why I take this time to speak to you guys and let you know really what it is ...
 I will tell you that I loved [Chilli] a lot and she obviously loved me; it just didn't work out.
 But cheating is not what caused the relationship to collide and crash.
 That ain't what broke it up.